 Next, we show that these findings are robust to potential sample selection concerns.
 We face a data limitation in that we do not observe latent managerial potential for all workers.
 Instead, we observe managerial performance for the subset of workers that are promoted.
 Therefore, we began by measuring the relation between pre-promotion worker characteristics and managerial performance for the sample of promoted workers.
-Because promotions are not random, it is possible that our estimates are not representative of the relation in the full sample of workers.
-For example, the average relation between sales and managerial performance could be positive across the full sample of workers, but be zero or even negative for the subset of promoted workers.
-If so, we may estimate a negative relation between pre-promotion sales and managerial performance for the set of promoted workers even if firms promote the best potential managers by prioritizing sales performance in promotion decisions that are applied to the full sample of workers.
+Because promotions are not random, selection may bias our estimates of the predictive relationship between sales and managerial quality.
+For example, suppose that sales and a second unobserved quality both positively predicts managerial quality, and that firms correctly value both qualities when making promotion decisions.
+In this case, promoted high sales workers may be weaker on unobservables than promoted low sales workers because their sales compensate for other managerial weaknesses.
+This type of selection would negatively bias our estimates of the true relationship between sales and managerial quality; for sufficiently negative biases, it may even lead us to estimate a negative coefficient when the true relationship is positive.

-To address this problem, we apply a model of promotions based on the Heckman (1976) selection model.
+To address these types of problems, we apply a model of promotions based on the Heckman (1976) selection model.
 We recover the average relation between sales and latent managerial performance for the full sample of workers, using variation in promotion thresholds that are unrelated to managerial performance.
 In particular, we instrument for promotion, i.e., selection into the sample of promoted managers, using the average firm- and industry-level promotion rates within a time period.
-These average promotion rates reflect time-varying vacancies and firm- and industry-level demand for managers and are strongly positively correlated with a worker's probability of promotion.
+These average promotion rates reflect time-varying vacancies and firmand industry-level demand for managers and are strongly positively correlated with a worker's probability of promotion.
 Of course, high average promotion rates may also reflect strong consumer demand, which will positively affect the performance of all sales workers and may thus be correlated with managerial performance.
 In our setting, however, we measure a manager's quality as his or her value-added to subordinate sales, net of worker and firm-year-month fixed effects.
 Because our instruments vary only at the company-month level, they are by construction orthogonal to our measures of manager value added.
 After accounting for selection, we continue to find a strong negative relation between pre-promotion sales performance and manager value added.
 We also provide additional evidence in Section 4 that our results are not driven by mean reversion, non-linear relationships, or non-random matching of subordinates to managers.